dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

-None of the Pythia models are able to succesfully pass this test, demonstrating that writing these annotaions is indeed difficult for LLM's.
-Qwen Coder 32B is also incapable of passing this test, but both Llama 405B and DeepSeek V3 pass it.
+None of the Pythia models are able to succesfully pass this test, demonstrating that writing these annotaions is indeed difficult for LLM's.\AT{maybe too strong. "indeed more difficult than"?} Qwen Coder 32B is also incapable of passing this test, but both Llama 405B and DeepSeek V3 pass it.

 We wrote three variations of each of these tests, resulting in 15 tests total.
 Below, you can see the number of passing tests for each